abw-24/autorl/README.md

 # autorl (WIP)

-- Simple RL agents for use with Gym, Tensorflow 2.x
+- Simple value-based RL agents for use with Gym, Tensorflow 2.x
+- Environment introspection allows for easy setup
+    - Ultimate goal is to facilitate an agent / bandit learning to train agents
 - Depends on [`nets`](https://pages.github.com/abw-24/nets) project
 - Test suite can be run with `pytest` as the test runner:
 ```
 pytest src/autorl --disable-warnings
 ```
-- Note: Integration tests do not mock training or writing to disk, so the full suite may take a few minutes to run
+- Note: Integration tests do not mock training or saving, so the full suite may take a few minutes to run

 ### Usage: